Caeden117/Curved-UI-Utility/README.md

 With the project, the repository also contains a demo scene that gives an example implementation of Curved UI Utility.
 Feel free to clone the source and browse through the project before adding it to your own.

 # Setup
-0. Install Curved UI Utility.
 1. Add the `CurvedUIController` component to the Canvas that you wish to curve.
-    - `Settings Source` determines where exactly the initial curve settings will come from.
+    - `Settings Source` determines the initial curve settings.
-        - `From Scriptable Object` will inherit settings from an `CurvedUISettingsObject` asset.
-A couple of these are included in the package.
+        - `From Scriptable Object` will inherit settings from a `CurvedUISettingsObject` asset.
+A couple of these are included in the package, and you can also create your own.
         - `From Starting Settings` will give you basic HUD settings to play around with.
     - `Curve Transition` affects the transition between different HUD settings.
 2. Add/replace various components to child UI objects you wish to curve.